mulle-c/mulle-c11/dox/SYNTAX.md

 | find        | a search that is linear, returns an index (mulle_not_found_e) or key
 | lookup      | a hashtable or similiar indexing (but not a get)
 | search      | a search that's not linear, probably a binary search, returns the value
+| count       | get number of elements (non char or byte), probably a "find"

 | Verb/Object | Meaning